SleatherT/CodyFight-Bot/README.md

 Client and Bot for the videogame Codyfight, improvements to make the code more readable, maintainable, etc, are welcome

 # Files and Classes
-api_request.py contain the function used to make requests to the api, used in the CodyClient.py fyle
+api_request.py contain the function used to make requests to the api, used in the CodyClient.py file

 The CodyClient.py the Client Class, this class allows you to send and receive the responses from the server in a dictionary format, his functions are get_status(), create_room(), cast_skill(), move_player() and surrender(), names are self-explanatory